 The Museum of Science and Technology

-Known for its fun and exciting ways to create hands-on educational opportunities for kids of all ages, the MOST offers Sensory Friendly Time, on the third Saturday of the month from 4:30 pm – 8:00 pm.
+Known for its fun and exciting ways to create hands-on educational opportunities for kids of all ages, the MOST offers Sensory Friendly Time, on the third Sunday of the month from 9:00am - 11:00am, and 4:00pm - 6:00pm.
 By dimming the lights, turning down all sounds, and completely turning off the air compressors, the MOST ensures that everyone has an equal opportunity to experience hands-on STEM learning.
 Children and their families can enjoy the Sensory Spacewalk which is an inclusive pathway through space and time which offers a safe area to release their energy while helping them focus on their motor skills.
 Check out their Sensory Experience Guide today.

 Autism Society of Central New York